-The history of hedge funds can be traced back to the bull market of the 1920s when private partnership funds had wealthy investors to back them and keep them running.
+The history of hedge funds can be traced back to the bull market of the 1920s, when private partnership funds were backed and sustained by wealthy investors.
 After several ups and downs throughout the mid-20th century, the hedge fund industry was revived by the stock market boom of the 1990s.

 Hedge funds make money by charging fees to their clients, typically a management fee and a performance fee.
-The industry average is between 2% and 20%.
+The industry average ranges from 2% to 20%.

-Apart from simply buying and selling equity, modern hedge funds have expanded to include credit and merger arbitrage, fixed income, quantitative, multi-strategy, distressed securities, and other investment strategies.
+Apart from simply buying and selling equity, modern hedge funds have expanded to include credit and merger arbitrage, fixed income, quantitative strategies, multi-strategy approaches, distressed securities, and other investment strategies.

 In 2008, the total assets managed by the entire hedge fund industry amounted to $2.2 trillion.
 Unfortunately, the financial crisis and credit crunch of that year significantly reduced their assets under management (AUM), and it took nearly eight years for the industry to recover.